L1 Grace Period | Layoffs, Extension Denied, What to Do Next

 Is There an L-1 Grace Period?

-If your extension or transfer of status was denied or if your employment is terminated or otherwise ended, then you are likely hoping that there is an L-1 grace period to fall back on during the interim.
-However, this is not the case.
-There is no official regulation that allows for an L-1 grace period.
-Based on this, if you remain in the U.S. past the end of your visa validation period or employment termination date, you will be considered “out of status”.
+However, if your extension or transfer of status was denied, there is no official regulation that allows for a grace period.
+Based on this, if you remain in the U.S. past the end of your initial L-1 visa validation period or employment termination date, you will be considered “out of status”.

-It all comes down to the departure date printed on your I-94.
+To avoid overstaying, always double-check the departure date printed on your I-94.
 If that date passes and you are still in the U.S., then you are exposing yourself to the possibility of being temporarily barred.
-The myth of an L-1 grace period could cost your dearly.

 What to Do If Your L-1 Visa Extension Has Been Denied or Has Expired